 [...] so that all the major participants will be able to look at the resulting text, agreeing that their views are presented sympathetically and as completely as possible (within the context of the discussion).

-Neutral presentation of all viewpoints on a certain topic - so neutral, in fact, that both (or more) sides have to find the reporting acceptable.
+Neutral presentation of all viewpoints on a certain topic; so neutral - in fact - that both (or more) sides have to find the reporting acceptable.
 How noble.
 It feels almost nostalgic to read this, even though I wasn't there at the time; because I realize that something which could have been beautiful was claimed and destroyed by the dark forces.
 As you could have guessed, this principle is completely missing in the new NPOV page, which is focused on letting the prevailing view describe (as in, shit on) the opposing view (or views).
 Modern Wikipedia does not care about the feelings of minority (or just unwanted) views; they are only there to receive the beating from the big bully mainstream view.
 So in short, to state the difference between the old NPOV and the new one in one quote:

 If we are to represent the dispute fairly, we should present competing views in proportion to their representation among experts on the subject, or among the concerned parties.

 Old Wiki would have allowed - for example - experts in photo analysis that deny the moon landing a fair description of their views.
 Or parapsychologists that work in science.
 Climate or vaccination skeptics.
-New Wiki just throws them all into the fringe or pseudoscience box, regardless of qualifications.
-It's one view to rule them all and stomp on the others.
-That's the modern Wiki view of neutrality - exactly the opposite of what Sanger envisioned.
-Hey, he predicted what would happen, though:
+New Wiki just throws them all into the fringe

 Totalitarian governments and dogmatic institutions everywhere might find reason to be opposed to Wikipedia, if we succeed in adhering to our nonbias policy